Master Apache JMeter From load testing to DevOps.

 • No performance tester

-• Team of evangelists performance testers
+• Team of evangelist’s performance testers

-• Questions to ask before automation
+• Questions to ask before automation and Shift-Left strategy

-• Question2: How can we stabilize the test environment (injectors and tested system) to allow us to compare results?
+• Question 2: How can we stabilize the test environment (injectors and tested system) to allow us to compare results?

-• Question 3: How long a test should take?
+• Question 3: How long should a test take?

 • Question 4: When do we need to execute automated load test?